ngx-translate/core/README.md

 }
 ```

-Setup the Missing Translation Handler in bootstrap (recommended) or by adding a Provider object to the `providers` property of a component
+Setup the Missing Translation Handler in your NgModule (recommended) by adding it to its `providers` property:
 ```ts
 { provide: MissingTranslationHandler, useClass: MyMissingTranslationHandler }
 ```